edequartel/Louis/README.md

 3. Adjust the volume level.
 4. Enable VoiceOver.
 5. Mute the VoiceOver voice (double-tap with three fingers on the screen).
 6. If that doesn't work, go to your device's accessibility settings.
-See the video.
 7. Focus on text.

 ## Screenshots